 But carrying a mobile phone - whether it's top of the range or not - means you're vulnerable to dangers like theft, loss and damage.

-Many smartphones are very expensive and you may have locked yourself into a long-term contract to pay for one - a contract you'll have to keep paying, even if you no longer have the phone.
+High quality smartphones can be expensive and you may have locked yourself into a long-term contract to pay for one - a contract you'll have to keep paying, even if you no longer have the phone.

 When you buy your handset, the sales person or your mobile phone provider may try to add insurance to your policy for a set monthly amount.